hdragos/kubernetes-mastery-udemy/personal_notes/notes.md

 #### Control plane

-One or more master nodes.
+An abstraction over one or more master nodes.
+However, the control plane can be on the same node as some worker nodes (see `minikube`).

 #### Docker